Qusichao/Qusichao.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Dr. Sichao Qu is a Postdoctoral Fellow at the Department of Mechanical Engineering of The University of Hong Kong.
+Dr. Sichao Qu is a Research Assistant Professor at the Department of Mechanical Engineering of The University of Hong Kong.

 Sichao's main research interest is in <mycss>metamaterials</mycss> and general <mycss>wave physics</mycss>.